Alex023ander/Comp-6.4/README.md

 		//runs 100 times
 	int numOfBottles = 100;

-	// do loop that loops through the first 5 verses of "One Hundred Bottles of Beer" do
+	// Loops and prints out the first 10 verses of the song do
 	{
 		System.out.println(numOfBottles